Chapter 20: Chemical Waste Management

 Accumulation, storage, and disposal of hazardous waste is highly regulated by the federal EPA and the Nevada Department of Environmental Protection (NDEP).
 In Nevada, hazardous waste regulations are enforced primarily by the NDEP; however, the federal EPA also has regulatory authority.

-The NDEP routinely inspects UNR facilities (at least annually).
+The NDEP routinely inspects the University facilities (at least annually).
 Significant fines and other regulatory action can result from non-compliance with hazardous waste regulations.
 Laboratory personnel are responsible for properly accumulating, labeling, storing, and disposing of hazardous waste that is generated during their research activities or academic classes for which they are the responsible instructor.

 General Waste Management Practices